thomasloven/lovelace-layout-card/README.md

 - `<column_num>` Shorthand to set both `min_columns>` and `<max_columns>`to the same value.
 Try this first.
 - `<column_width>` Width of columns.
 Default: `300px`.
 - `<max_width>`, `<min_width>`, `<flex_grow>` Set the `max-width`, `min-width` and `flex-grow` CSS properties of the columns manually.
 Default: `column_width or 500px`, `undefined`, `undefined`.
+- `<sidebar-column>` is used to mimic the default behavior of lovelace.
+See below.
 - `<grid_rows>`, `<grid_col>`, `<grid_gap>`, `<grid_place>` Set the `grid-template-rows`, `grid-template-columns`, `grid-gap` and `place-items` CSS properties when using `layout: grid`.
 - `<justify_content>` Set the `justify-content` CSS property of the column container.
 Default: `center`.